PHP Security & Best Practices (Security & Performance)

 6: Prevent SQL Injection with Prepared Statements

-One of the most common vulnerability is SQL injection in which attacker passed malformed data where user input is inserted into SQL query.
-Which is why it is important to always use prepared SQL query statements which separates the data from query logic and makes it next to impossible for attackers to inject malicious SQL.
+One of the most common vulnerabilities is SQL injection, in which an attacker passes malformed data where user input is inserted into an SQL query.
+Which is why it is important to always use prepared SQL query statements, which separate the data from query logic and make it next to impossible for attackers to inject malicious SQL.

 $stmt = $pdo->prepare("SELECT * FROM users WHERE email = :email");